ivanvoitovych/viewi-reactphp-demo/README.md

 ## Configuration

-To run a Viewi application you need to tell Viewi where to put its compiled files.
+To run Viewi application you need to tell Viewi where to put its compiled files.
 It should be a public folder.

 In this case, it is a `public` folder: